Eleni M. Roumel

 Judge, United States Court of Federal Claims

-Judge Roumel was appointed Judge of the United States Court of Federal Claims on February 24, 2020.
-She served as Chief Judge from October 19, 2020 - March 2, 2021.
-She previously served as the Deputy Counsel to Vice President Mike Pence from 2018-2020.
-Prior to her tenure at the White House, she served from 2012-2018 as Assistant General Counsel in the U.S. House of Representatives Office of General Counsel.
-While serving in the House Office of General Counsel she advised and represented the U.S. House of Representatives, Members of Congress, and congressional staff in federal trial and appellate courts across the country.
+Judge Roumel was appointed to the United States Court of Federal Claims in 2020 and served as Chief Judge from 2020-2021.
+She serves as Chair of the court’s Advisory Council for Intellectual Property, is the Chair of the court’s Attorney Discipline Panel, serves on the court’s Pro Bono Policy Committee, and is the court’s Liaison Representative on the Administrative Conference of the United States.
+Judge Roumel previously served as the Deputy Counsel to Vice President Pence.
+Prior to her tenure at the White House, she served as Assistant General Counsel in the U.S. House of Representatives Office of General Counsel, where she advised and represented the U.S. House of Representatives, Members of Congress, and congressional staff in federal trial and appellate courts across the country.

-Judge Roumel received her J.D., magna cum laude, in 2000 from Tulane Law School, where she graduated Order of the Coif and was an editor of the Tulane Law Review.
+She received her J.D., magna cum laude, from Tulane Law School, where she graduated Order of the Coif and was an editor of the Tulane Law Review.
 Judge Roumel also received her M.B.A. from Tulane University's A.B.
-Freeman School of Business in 2000.
-She earned her Bachelor of Arts degree, cum laude, from Wake Forest University in 1996.
+Freeman School of Business.
+She earned her B.A., cum laude, from Wake Forest University.

 A person listed as a contributor has spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 In most cases, the biographical information on a person's "contributor" page is provided directly by the person, and the Federalist Society does not edit or otherwise endorse that information.
 The Federalist Society takes no position on particular legal or public policy issues.
 All expressions of opinion by a contributor are those of the contributor.